-Many scientists and institutions archive postprint-versions of articles in digital repositories.
+Many scientists and institutions archive accepted manuscript-versions of articles in digital repositories.
 Most universities and colleges have their own repositories.
 BI faculty make research articles available in BI Open Archive.
-Postprint or "author accepted manuscript"refers to the last peer-reviewed manuscript.
+Author's accepted manuscript (or post-print) refers to the last peer-reviewed manuscript before copy-editing.

 You can find these versions by searching in Google Scholar.
 You can search in all Norwegian repositories in NORA.